henyihanwobushi/dart_gun/WARP.md

 This file provides guidance to WARP (warp.dev) when working with code in this repository.

-Project: gun_dart — a Dart/Flutter port of Gun.js (real-time, decentralized, offline-first graph data sync engine).
+Project: dart_gun — a Dart/Flutter port of Gun.js (real-time, decentralized, offline-first graph data sync engine).

 Commands
 - Prereqs